Chin-ups are an excellent way to gauge your upper body strength.

 Note that for each Accumulation phase I opted to use a cable variation, because of the continuous tension offered by cables.
 Since the amount and duration of tension placed on a muscle is an important variable for hypertrophy, cable exercises were a great choice for the accumulations phases.

-We also progressed him from single-arm rowing variations in both the A and B series exercises for the first two phases.
+I also progressed him from single-arm rowing variations in both the A and B series exercises for the first two phases.
 Focusing on unilateral rowing exercises allows the scapulae to move through a greater range of motion than if both arms are working at the same time.

 Working on unilateral (single-limb) exercises allows more focus to be placed on the working arm than if both arms are working simultaneously.
 This is important for strength and hypertrophy gains because increasing focus on single-limb exercises also allows for the activation of more muscle fibers, which is important to creating a balance of strength between limbs.